 Data management is done by people; it pays off to spend some time building a team with the right people and expertise before embarking on data management activities.

 First, data managers and/or policy makers should define why they want to improve their data management activities (or lack thereof).
 Data management goals should be captured in a data management plan.
 The European Rare Disease Registry Infrastructure (ERDRI) provides components to ensure that rare disease registries are searchable, findable, and interoperable.
-It does so with the European Directory of Registries (ERDRI.dor); and the Central Metadata Repository (ERDRI.mdr).
+It does so with the European Rare Disease Registry Infrastructure directory of registries (ERDRI.dor); and the European Rare Disease Registry Infrastructure metadata repository (ERDRI.mdr).
 ERDRI.dor provides an overview of registries that have been registered by their owners and includes their main characteristics and description.
 ERDRI.mdr stores all metadata of the included registries, which eases the integration of data from different rare disease registries.
 Registry owners should add the relevant information of their registry to ERDRI.dor and ERDRI.mdr.

 When going through the process of making a rare disease registry more FAIR, and building a team of people to do so, it is considered good practice to follow the so called ‘three-party collaboration’ setup for interdisciplinary teams.

 Essential roles include:

 - FAIRification steward (embedded in a group that has experience with making data FAIR and semantic data modelling).
 Note: this role relates to the Research Software Engineer (RSE) role.

 - Local steward (expert of local data management).
 Note: this role relates to the data steward role.